QUALITY ASSURANCE / QUALITY CONTROL PROCEDURES FOR HEI STUDIES

-- QA Audit Report.
-The audit team prepares a “Business Confidential” report of the audit.
-The report shall detail the nature of the audit, significant findings, and any requirements for corrective action(s).
-The audit report shall be provided to the HEI Director of Science, who will then transmit it to the HEI project manager for transmission to and discussion with the PI.
-If corrective action is required, the PI will ensure that such action is taken and will transmit the relevant documentation to the HEI project manager, who will send it for additional review to the audit team.
-All copies of the audit report are to be marked as “Business Confidential” and are to be destroyed after use or maintained in a file separate from other records of the project.
-These audit reports are only to be released to people directly involved in management of the projects.
-The audit team shall maintain a log of all audits indicating for each audit: the date conducted, participating personnel, and the nature of the audit.
+- QA/QC audit report.
+The audit team prepares a “business confidential” report of the audit.
+The report shall detail the nature of the audit, important findings, and any requirements for corrective actions.
+The audit report shall be provided to the HEI Director of Science, who will then provide it to the QA/QC manager and the HEI project manager for transmission to and discussion with the investigator.
+If corrective action is required, the investigator will ensure that such action is taken and will transmit the relevant documentation to the HEI project manager, who will send it to the QA/QC manager and the audit team for additional review.
+All copies of the audit report are to be marked as “business confidential” and are to be destroyed after use or maintained in a file separate from other records of the project.
+The audit reports are only to be released to people directly involved in management of the specific project.
+The audit team shall maintain a log of all audits that indicate the date conducted, participating personnel, and the nature of the audit.

 2.3.
 ELEMENTS OF A QA AUDIT OF THE FINAL REPORT